munga114/gallery/README.md

 # Photo Gallery App

 ## Description
-A django photo gallery app that give photographers a portfolio to showcase their images to potential clients.
+A django photo gallery app that gives photographers a portfolio to showcase their images to potential clients.

 ### Author
 [Lennox Omondi](https://linkedin.com/in/lenomosh)